 Tips and Things to Know

-- This may seem kind of obvious, but for Pete's sake (and I know this is off-topic, but who the heck is Pete anyhow?), don't forget to bring your camera or make sure your smartphone has enough of a charge.
+- This may seem kind of obvious, but don't forget to bring your camera or make sure your smartphone has enough of a charge.
 If your kids collect autographs, remember to bring their books also.

 - Allow the characters to make their way to you.
 They are great about ensuring that they visit every table, but they aren't too fond of unruly kids who chase after them.
 Stay calm.
 They will find you and your children.